jraemakers/Portfolio-S4/Readme.md

 ## Introduction

-In this portfolio I will show you my work for the Smart Mobile semester.
-This semester is about creating mobile applications.
-I will show you my work and what I have learned.
-I will also show you how I have achieved the learning outcomes.
+In this portfolio I will show you my work for the Smart Mobile semester, which is about creating mobile applications.
+I will show you my work, what I have learned and how I have achieved the learning outcomes.

 ## Learning outcomes

-In this table we put all the learning outcomes with links to proof I have achieved them.
+In this table we put all the learning outcomes with links to proof that I have achieved them.
 | Learning Outcome | Discription | Proof |
 |----------|----------|----------|
 | 1.
 Analysis | You show you can convert a problem or opportunity into multiple smart mobile concepts based on thorough analysis. | [Go to proof](./Portfolio/Analysis.md) |